Camponotus fellah – Colony with queen and workers

 The initial price was: €119.00.115,00€The current price is: €115.00.

-Camponotus fellah is a very beautiful species from Africa whose size is impressive.
-Easy to raise, wintering is not necessary and allows you to enjoy it all year round.
-Recommended by Fourmiculture for Camponotus lovers!
+Camponotus fellah is a very beautiful African species with an impressive size.
+Easy to raise, it doesn't require overwintering, allowing you to enjoy it year-round.
+Recommended by Fourmiculture for Camponotus enthusiasts!

 Out of stock